slwooten/over-under/README.md

  You'll also get an averaged total of points from each time they've faced each other this season.

- These stats are provided in order to help the user determine whether or not they should place a bet on the Over or the Under the next time these 2 teams face.
+ These stats are provided in order to help the user determine whether they should place a bet on the Over or the Under the next time these 2 teams face.

  ---